How to Patch a Drywall Hole: Step-by-Step Guide

 What is the easiest way to fix a small drywall hole?

-Self-adhesive mesh patch kits from a hardware store work great for holes up to 3 inches.
+Self-adhesive mesh patch kits work great for holes up to 3 inches.
 Stick over the hole, apply joint compound in two thin coats, sand smooth, prime, and paint.

 Do I need to prime after patching drywall?

-Yes—always prime.
-Raw joint compound soaks up paint differently than the surrounding wall, leaving a visible patch when painted without primer.
-No exceptions on this one.
+Yes.
+Raw joint compound soaks up paint differently than the wall around it, and you'll see the patch when painted without primer.
+No exceptions.

 Ready to Get Your Walls Fixed?